zara-kasi/obsidian-myanimenotes/docs/mal-compliance-analysis.md

 **COMPLIANCE STATUS:** ✅ **COMPLIANT** (with minor considerations)

-Your Cassette plugin appears to comply with the MyAnimeList API License and Developer Agreement (last modified August 8, 2019).
+Your MyAnimeNotes plugin appears to comply with the MyAnimeList API License and Developer Agreement (last modified August 8, 2019).
 The plugin follows the core requirements for non-commercial applications and properly handles user data.

 ---